What is a Qui Tam Action, Who can Bring One, and How the Employee is Paid Substanitally?

 What is the False Claims Act?

-The False Claims Act FCA can be found at 31 US C section 3729 and was passed in 1863 in response to the defrauding the funds by the union army during the Civil War.
-The FCA is the foundation of the United States whistleblower program and is commonly used statute employed by Qui Tam lawyers to allow the relators to report fraud and misconduct against the United States government.
+Under corporate law, the False Claims Act FCA can be found at 31 US C section 3729 and was passed in 1863 in response to the defrauding the funds by the union army during the Civil War.
+The FCA is the foundation of the United States whistleblower program and is commonly used statute employed by Qui Tam lawyers to allow the relators to report fraud and misconduct against the United States government by companies and large businesses.

 The false claims act FCA can be found at 31 USC sections 3729 and was passed in 1863 in response to the defrauding of funds by the union army during the Civil War.
 The FCA is the foundation of the United States whistleblower program and is commonly used statute employed by Qui Tam lawyers to allow the relators to report (the term for the employee) fraud and misconduct against the United States government. https://downloads.cms.gov/cmsgov/archived-downloads/SMDL/downloads/SMD032207Att2.pdf